All Share (J203) = 120 870

 South Africans often trade this index as a Contracts for Difference (CFD) instrument to gain exposure to European markets beyond the JSE and other local instruments.

-The FTSE 250 includes several South African firms that are dual-listed meaning that they’re listed locally on the JSE and the LSE.
+The FTSE 250 includes several South African firms that are dual-listed, meaning that they’re listed locally on the JSE and the LSE.

-Best FTSE 250 Forex Brokers – Revealed (2025)
+3 Best FTSE 250 Forex Brokers – Revealed (2026)

-1. ☑️XTB – Best buy and sell shares.
+1. ☑️Plus500 – Best buy and sell shares.

 2. ☑️CMC Markets – A leading stock market index.